Determine optimal habitat conditions

 - For Output feature class, change the output name to Mountain_Lion_Corridors.

 You can also use this tool to create an optional, more advanced output.
 The first output will connect the geographically closest regions.
 The second output, however, connects the regions with the lowest total cost to travel between.
 You will have the tool create this optional output so you can compare it to the first output.

 - For Output feature class of neighboring connections, type Mountain_Lion_Corridors_Advanced.

 - Right-click each of the two outputs of the tool and choose Add To Display.

-Before you run the model, you'll reorganize and group it as its own model component.
+Before you run the model, you will reorganize and group it as its own model component.